LuemmelSec/LuemmelSec.github.io/_posts/2020-12-06-My-Way-Into-InfoSec.md

 For some odd reason during this period our pentest-team decided to ask me how I would feel about joining them.
 *Do what?
 Give me a pen, where do I need to sign.
 I told you to put me here.
 THIS IS SPARTA!!!*

 But for real.
 I think the dedication and absolute will that I showed during this time, made them even think about it.
 I had no practical background, am not the fastest learner, and as such this would mean a lot of time they would need to invest into me.
-They also had a team-member leaving the company, so I guess it was: Better him that no one :)
+They also had a team-member leaving the company, so I guess it was: Better him than no one :)
 But honestly I am still very unsure if they believe to have made the right decision, nor if I am the right person for the job.

 I was offered a one month trial works, which took place in August 2020.
 So both sides would be able to see if this is a feasible solution for all of us.
 Afterwards we would discuss about how a change of departments could be done and when.